Skip to main content

 Create a Calm-Down Corner (Not a Punishment Corner)

-Let your child help set it up so it feels like theirs.
+Let your kid help set it up.
+It works better when it feels like theirs.

 6